-The current zoning map for the city is shown as Error!
-Reference source not found.
+The current zoning map for the city is shown as Figure 3-2.
 No major changes in land use, zoning practices or application are currently being considered.
 Changes in local economics or redevelopment of a major land parcel could impact sanitary sewer services and cause need for a capital improvement project to add capacity to the conveyance system.